teemusy/Maze-builder/README.md

 # Maze-builder
-Generate maze with python and cairo
+Generate png of maze with python and cairo.